- Worship Services

 Additionally, at this time a younger member of our congregation will process forward with the pastor and will light the candles on the altar.
 This is done to help us remember that the Holy Spirit is always with us when we gather.

-As the Passing of the Peace concludes, Pastor will invite the children forward for a short devotional time with them.
+Pastor will invite the children forward for a short devotional time with them.
 If you have young children with you, they are more than welcome to come and join, but they are also free to stay with you if you wish.

 During this time, which is usually hilariously unscripted, Pastor will highlight one of the points from the sermon he will be giving later on.
 Since our Sunday school experience starts immediately after this Children's Message, we feel it is important that they at least get a taste of what Pastor will be talking about so that a) if they are lucky enough to remember it later, their parents/grandparents will be able to understand the questions they are asking and b) it gives the adults in attendance a "scriptural appetizer."

 At the conclusion of this very often sweet time, Pastor will dismiss the children down to their Sunday school classrooms (in the lower level).
 At this time we have two separate classes and while your children are certainly invited to join in the educational fun, we understand if they might be hesitant to leave and are perfectly welcome to stay in the sanctuary.

 Our primary goal with those youngsters in attendance (and their parents) is to make them feel welcome, comfortable and unafraid to express themselves at any time.
 Therefore, don't fear or fret if you have a child who has trouble with his/her "inside voice" or has a "squirmy butt" that sometimes needs to get up and walk around or cries out for any reason.
 We believe the heartbeat of the church is the sound of children in the sanctuary.